chinchay/GreenPy/src/notes.md

 # Performance history

 `Line_profiler` can analyze the time spent at each line.
 Information can be found [here](https://github.com/rkern/line_profiler#kernprof) and [here](https://towardsdatascience.com/how-to-assess-your-code-performance-in-python-346a17880c9f).
-It would required to add the decorator `@profile` before the code definition.
+It would be required to add the decorator `@profile` before the code definition.

 To install, type the following: